jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar/index.md

 Amateur class operators *may pass messages* on behalf of third parties as long as there is *no financial gain involved*.

+## License Types

+There are two license types in Amateur Radio

+- a class license (the Radio Communications (Amateur Stations) Class License 2023) This is the license which allows you to operate a staion.
+- assigned apparatus licenses
+- - to operate a repeater
+- - to operate a beacon

+## Authorised Frequencies and emissions

+Amateur Radio allocated frequency bands and emission modes are documented in the **Radiocommunications Licence Conditions (Amateur Licence) Determination 2015**.
+Bands are allocated to the different license classes with more priviledges allocated to the high license classes.

+The Amateur

 ## Sample Questions

 Below are some sample questions you may encounter in your exam.